jimmyjames/fga-spring-examples/README.md

 The goals of this repository are to:
 - Show how OpenFGA can be integrated with Spring today
-- Give insight into possible DX improvements, either through an FGA-owned starter/library, or direct Spring Security integration
+- Give insight into possible DX improvements, either through an FGA-owned starter/library, possible direct Spring Security integration, or customer guidance

 ## Usage